 5. Ok, now that your gardener has seeds, how about you give him or her a leg up on the season with a heat mat?
 Lots of vegetables could use a little bottom heat while they’re germinating indoors during winter and this is the ideal setup.

 6. This cedar cold frame will lengthen the season for your gardener.
 If you’ve ever spent the winter with an avid vegetable gardener you know that the sooner he or she can get back to it, the less grumpiness you’ll have to tolerate.
-It measures 2 foot wide by 8 feet in lengthand can be elevated or used on the ground.
-While the base is of rot-resistant cedar, the top is made of aluminum and polycarbonate.
+It measures 3 foot wide by 3 feet in length and can be elevated or used on the ground.
+It’s made from FSC certified Western red cedar.

 7. A gardener can never have too may pairs of gardening gloves and these are so comfortable.